smairesse/Favorites-Taskbar/README.md

 Allows you to reload the favorites

 ### Exit
-Allows you to exit the sytem try favorites
+Allows you to exit the sytem tray favorites

 ## Customization
 If you want customize, you can put the following files in the folder **Icons**: